IAC/InterActiveCorp makes unsolicited bid for Angie's List

 HomeAdvisor is an online marketplace for matching consumers with pre-screened home services professionals in the United States, as well as in France and the Netherlands.

-Angie’s List has been losing market share and subscribers as it charges customers membership fees to access reviews and ratings on its site that Yelp Inc (YELP.N), TripAdvisor Inc (TRIP.O) and others provide for free.
+Angie’s List has been losing market share and subscribers as it charges customers membership fees to access reviews and ratings on its site that Yelp Inc, TripAdvisor Inc and others provide for free.

-The company is also facing new competition from the Google unit of Alphabet Inc (GOOGL.O) and Amazon.com Inc (AMZN.O), as well as upstarts such as Thumbtack.
+The company is also facing new competition from the Google unit of Alphabet Inc and Amazon.com Inc, as well as upstarts such as Thumbtack.

 Up to Wednesday’s close, the company’s stock had risen about 37 percent since TCS Capital disclosed the stake.